Prokofiev Violin Concerto No. 2, III. Allegro ben marcato

 “…quite stunning… …one of the best solo CDs I’ve heard.” -The Whole Note

-Romanian-born violinist Irina Muresanu is equally in demand on both sides of the Atlantic, as she has appeared throughout the United States, Canada, the Caribbean, Europe, Asia and South Africa.
-Ms. Muresanu has firmly established herself as a successful recording artist, and her adventurous programming and thematic concepts define her as a soloist and chamber musician.
+Romanian-born violinist Irina Muresanu is an artist equally in demand on both sides of the Atlantic, as she has appeared throughout the United States, Canada, Europe, Asia and South Africa.
+Ms. Muresanu has firmly established herself as a successful recording artist, and her bold programming with exciting thematic concepts define her as a versatile and innovative performer.

 A laureate and winner of top prizes in several prestigious international violin competitions including the Montreal International, Queen Elisabeth, UNISA International String, Washington International, and the Schadt String Competition, Muresanu achieved international acclaim early on.
-Muresanu’s awards also include the Presser Music Award, the Arthur Foote Award from the Harvard Musical Association, the Pro Musicis International Award and a New Music USA grant.
+Muresanu’s awards also include the Presser Award, the Arthur Foote Award from the Harvard Musical Association, the Creative and Performing Arts Award from the University of Maryland, a prestigious New Music USA Grant, a Pro Musicis International Award.

 An active chamber musician and recitalist, Ms. Muresanu is a member of the Boston Trio and has appeared as guest artist in such festivals and venues as New York City’s Bargemusic, Massachusetts’ Rockport Festival, Maine’s Bay Chambers concert series and Bowdoin Festival, Colorado’s Strings in the Mountains and San Juan Music Festival, Hawaii’s Maui Chamber Music Festival, The Netherland’s Reizend Music Festival, Belgium’s Festival van de Leie, and the Rencontres des Musiciennes Festival in France and the Guadeloupe island.

 Ms. Muresanu is an avid performer of new music, having had numerous works written and dedicated to her.
-Her most recent releases include “Irina Muresanu plays Violeta Dinescu” an album of solo violin works by Violeta Dinescu (September 2023) and “Hybrid, Hints and Hooks” of solo and violin/piano works by Romanian composer Dan Dediu was released in October 2021 on Métier label.
+Her most recent releases are “Irina Muresanu plays Violeta Dinescu” of solo violin works by Violeta Dinescu (September 2023) and “Hybrid, Hints and Hooks” of solo and violin/piano works by Romanian composer Dan Dediu (October 2021), both on Métier label.
 Other recent recordings include Thomas Oboe Lee’s Violin Concerto (also dedicated to Ms. Muresanu) on the BMOP label, and works by Elena Ruehr for the Avie Records CD “Lift,” included on Keith Powers’ 13 Best Classical Music Recordings of 2016.
 She has also recorded the complete William Bolcom sonatas on the Centaur label with pianist Michael Lewin, funded by the Copland Recording Grant, and the Guillaume Lekeu and Alberic Magnard late Romantic Violin and Piano Sonatas with pianist Dana Ciocarlie for the French label AR RE-SE (“singing and soaring…[a] sizzling performance.”
 Fanfare).
-Of note among additional recordings is the world premiere recording of Marion Bauer’s Sonata for Violin and Piano with pianist Virginia Eskin for Albany Records.
+Of note among additional recordings is the world premiere recording of Marion Bauer’s Sonata for Violin and Piano, with pianist Virginia Eskin for Albany Records.

-Irina Muresanu is Associate Professor in the School of Music and Affiliate Faculty in the Institute for Advanced Computer Studies at the University of Maryland, and has been on the faculties of Boston Conservatory at Berklee, and in the Harvard and MIT Music Departments.
+Irina Muresanu is a Professor in the School of Music, Affiliate Faculty in the Institute for Advanced Computer Studies, and Affiliate Faculty in the Artificial Intelligence Interdisciplinary Institute at the University of Maryland, and has been on the faculties of Boston Conservatory at Berklee.
+She has been previously on the faculties of Harvard and MIT Music Departments.
 She holds a prestigious Artist Diploma degree and a Doctor in Musical Arts degree from the New England Conservatory, where she studied with the legendary French violinist Michèle Auclair.
 Muresanu plays an 1849 Giuseppe Rocca violin and an Étienne Pajeot bow.

 Website: www.irinamuresanu.com